anirvan/yahoo-group-archive-tools/README.md

 ### Experimental PDF support

-Many non-technical users won't know what to do with an mbox file, but will appreciate getting a PDF file containing all the emails in the list.
-You can enable experimental PDF support by installing Andrew Ferrier's [email2pdf](https://github.com/andrewferrier/email2pdf) script.
-This process is known to be buggy, and bug reports would be appreciated.
+Start by installing Andrew Ferrier's [email2pdf](https://github.com/andrewferrier/email2pdf) script.
+It can be a little complicated to install, but giving someone a PDF file of their list can elicit delight.
+This is experimental, so bug reports are appreciated.

 ```
 mkdir output-dir